-On leaving the WHERNSIDE checkpoint, do not take the direct route down Blackside Pasture, but stay on the east side of the ridge wall (keeping the wall on your right hand side) until it can be crossed using the stile at NGR 724789.
-Proceed down High Brown Hill Pasture, using the marked gateway at NGR 714791.
+On leaving the WHERNSIDE checkpoint, do not take the direct route down Blackside Pasture, but stay on the east side of the ridge wall (keeping the wall on your right hand side) until it can be crossed using the stile at NGR SD 724789.
+Proceed down High Brown Hill Pasture, using the marked gateway at NGR SD 714791.

-Once through the KINGSDALE checkpoint, head towards the gate in the top corner of the field.
+Once through the KINGSDALE checkpoint, follow the flagged route to the gate in the top corner of the field.
 Cross the next large steep pasture diagonally, using the stile in the top left-hand corner to cross the ridge wall.

 After the FLINTER GILL checkpoint continue down the track, turning right at the end.
 Turn left after 400m, into another walled track and follow this into Dent village.
 Turn right onto the main road which leads to the checkpoint at Conder Farm.

 When leaving the STONE HOUSE checkpoint, go back over the road bridge and up the walled track which passes under the viaduct.
-At the end of the walled section, marked by a beacon at NGR 794862, turn left and head in a northerly direction to GREAT KNOUTBERRY.
+At the end of the walled section, marked by a beacon at NGR SD 794862, turn left and head in a northerly direction to GREAT KNOUTBERRY.
 After visiting the checkpoint, return to the beacon before proceeding to REDSHAW.
 On leaving the beacon the marked Pennine (may be Dales Bridleway) Bridleway at NGR SD 792861 takes a higher route towards Redshaw and avoids some boggy lower ground.

-Prior to the REDSHAW checkpoint, pass through the gate at NGR 794848 which will be marked with a flashing beacon.
+Prior to the REDSHAW checkpoint, pass through the gate at NGR SD 794848 which will be marked with a flashing beacon.
 Cross the field diagonally and use the stile in the opposite corner by the checkpoint.
 When leaving the REDSHAW checkpoint, follow the south side of the fence to SNAIZEHOLME.
 When leaving SNAIZEHOLME checkpoint, follow the fence line (keeping the fence on your left-hand side) for 1 km to join the Ribble Way path.
 Pass through the gate on your left and follow the path contouring around the rim of Grove Head to join the metalled road (Cam Road).

-Between the DODD FELL and FLEET MOSS checkpoints, use the beaconed route through two gates, (at NGRs 851837 and 855836), following the track eastward to the road below FLEET MOSS.
+Between the DODD FELL and FLEET MOSS checkpoints, use the route through two gates, (at NGRs SD 851837 and SD 855836), following the track eastward to the road below FLEET MOSS.

-When leaving the BUCKDEN PIKE checkpoint, stay on the west side of the wall, using the new gritstone path to the Polish Air Memorial crossing to the east side of the ridge wall and follow it for one mile to NGR 965776 to a hand-gate in the wall.
+When leaving the BUCKDEN PIKE checkpoint, stay on the west side of the wall, using the new gritstone path to the Polish Air Memorial crossing to the east side of the ridge wall and follow it to NGR SD 965776 to a hand-gate in the wall.
 Turn right through this gate and head in a southerly direction toward TOP MERE.

-On leaving the CAPPLESTONE GATE checkpoint, keep the wall on your right-hand side as far as the junction with the green lane, then bear left after the gate, following the flags and beacons on the footpath to YARNBURY.
+On leaving the CAPPLESTONE GATE checkpoint, keep the wall on your right-hand side as far as the junction with the green lane, once on the lane then bear left after the gate, following the flags and beacons on the footpath to YARNBURY.